 Like many German refugees, he was considered an enemy alien and interned in Hutchinson Camp on the Isle of Man.
-His daughter Caroline Compton was a long-time resident of Downshire Hill, living at numbers 46, 47 and then finally at 41.
+His daughter Caroline Compton was a long-time resident of Downshire Hill, living at numbers 47 and 48 and then finally at 41.
 She died aged 81, in May 2022.

-Photographer, Lee Miller and Surrealist artist Roland Penrose lived at number 21 as did John Constable.
+Photographer, Lee Miller and Surrealist artist Roland Penrose lived at number 21 as did John Constable, briefly in around 1826.
 Back then the house was referred to as ‘No.2 Langham Place‘.